flytbase/flytdocs/source/docs/FlytOS/FlytOS_install_update.rst

 FlytPOD
 ^^^^^^^

 FlytOS comes pre-installed in FlytPOD.
-To update your firmware, please go to FlytOS-update<link> section.
+To update your firmware, please go to :ref:`FlytOS-update<flytos update>` section.

 Pixhawk + ODROID-XU4
 ^^^^^^^^^^^^^^^^^^^^